Mitrella psilla

 Mitrella psilla is a species of sea snail in the family Columbellidae, the dove snails.

 Description

 The length of the shell attains 4.8 mm.

 Distribution

-This marine species occurs off West Africa, from Mauritania to Senegal and again in the provinces of Benguela and Namibe, Angola (Rolán, 2005).
-Introduced in Gulf of Tunis, Mediterranean Sea.
+This marine species occurs off West Africa, from Mauritania to Senegal, and in the provinces of Benguela and Namibe, Angola (Rolán, 2005).
+It was introduced into the Gulf of Tunis, Mediterranean Sea.
+The species was also detected in Italy.